 Derisa Collymore (she/her) is the Director of the Anderson Freeman Resource Center.
-She provides strategic vision, supports campus equity and inclusion initiatives, serves as an advocate for underrepresented students, and organizes opportunities for students, faculty, and staff to productively engage in sociopolitical conversations.
+She provides strategic vision, supports campus equity and inclusion initiatives, serves as an advocate for underrepresented students, and organizes opportunities for students, faculty, and staff to form a community over shared identities.
 Derisa is a first-generation Caribbean American from New York City whose experiences in that diverse space first started her dedication to creating inclusive communities.
 Promoting community spirit, personal connections, mentorship, mutual learning, and collective support are at the core of her leadership style.

 Janae Due (she/her) is the Assistant Director of the Anderson Freeman Resource Center.
 She supports and creates programming for queer and/or transgender students, along with advocating for other students and programs that are a part of the AFC community.
 Janae values storytelling and personal connection and uses her lived experiences as a fat, queer, disabled, Black woman to help others explore topics around privilege, identity, oppression, and marginalization.
 She believes that people should strive to be their best selves on their own terms, and helps students work towards reaching their full potential by dismantling toxic perfectionism and promoting radical approaches to wellbeing.